droonga/droonga.org/tutorial/basic/index.md

       }
     }

-This `catalog.json` defines a dataset `Starbucks` with two replicas and two partitions.
+This `catalog.json` defines a dataset `Starbucks` with two replicas and three partitions.
 All of replicas and partitions are stored locally (in other words, they are managed by a `fluent-plugin-droonga` instance).

 For more details of the configuration file `catalog.json`, see [the reference manual of catalog.json](/reference/catalog).